-- (i) The Agency may conduct construction inspections for adherence to approved final plans and specifications. - (j) The Agency will review the Final Cost Certification for compliance with the Code in addition to application and reservation requirements. - (k) The owner must sign and record a "Declaration of Land Use Restrictive Covenants for Low Income Housing Tax Credits" (Extended Use Agreement) in the county in which the project is located by December 31 of the year the project is placed in service and a copy forwarded to the Agency. - (1) Tax credits will be allocated, based on applicable regulations, to those projects that have complied with the Code in addition to the application and reservation requirements. - (m) The Agency may revoke credits after the project has been placed in service in accordance with Section 42 if the Agency determines that the owner has failed to implement all representations in the application to the Agency's satisfaction.
+- 11. The Agency may conduct construction inspections for adherence to approved final plans and specifications. - 12.
+The Agency will review the Final Cost Certification for compliance with the Code in addition to application requirements. - 13.
+The owner of the project must sign and record a "Declaration of Land Use Restrictive Covenants for Low Income Housing Credits" (Extended Use Agreement) in the county in which the project is located by the end of the first taxable year in which the credits allocated to the project are taken.
+The owner must have good and marketable title at that time, and must obtain the consent of any lienholder on the project property recorded prior to the Extended Use Agreement (other than a lienholder relative to the financing of the construction of the project that by its terms will be cancelled within one year of the last building in the project being placed in service ) to be bound by the terms of this Extended Use Agreement. - 14.
+Tax credits will be allocated, based on applicable regulations, to those projects that have complied with the Code in addition to the application requirements. - 15.
+The Agency may revoke credits after the project has been placed in service in accordance with Section 42 if the Agency determines that the owner has failed to implement all representations in the application to the Agency's satisfaction.